ConorSheehan1/ReSTimator_Team1100/readme.md

 ## How to use
-1. Run run_app.py
+1. Run run.py
-2. Open browser and type localhost:
+2. Open browser and go to localhost:5000

 ## Input data
 1. 0 values should be explicitly put in files sent to this program.
 Rows with empty values may be dropped.